 Would you like to receive e-mail about upcoming events at the Swedish Club? and we’ll add you to our e-mail list.

-Our smörgås sandwiches are prepared with fresh bakery-style bread, homemade lox and other tempting toppings.
-Meanwhile, Ann-Margret serves up amazing Swedish entrees and desserts during Happy Hour.
+Our smörgås (sandwiches) are prepared with fresh bakery-style bread, homemade lox and other tempting toppings.
+Meanwhile, Ann-Margret, Malin and Christine serve up amazing Swedish entrees and desserts during Happy Hour.
 Come by the Club for lunch (starting at 12 noon) or dinner!

 Speak Like a Swede

 Our Swedish language classes meet weekly.
 Several levels of instruction; expert teachers.
 Print out your registration form and mail it in.
 Most classes are $112 ($89 for members).